-- Post commanders will see to it that all of this class of people be furnished passes and required to leave, and anyone returning after such notification will be arrested and held in confinement until an opportunity occurs of sending them out as prisoners unless furnished with permit from headquarters.
+- Post commanders will see to it that this class of people will be furnished passes and required to leave.
+Anyone returning after such notification will be arrested and held in confinement until an opportunity occurs to send them out as prisoners unless furnished with a permit from headquarters.

-- No passes will be given to these people to visit headquarters for the purpose of making personal applications for trade permits.
+- No passes will be given to these people to visit headquarters to make personal applications for trade permits.

 I have long since believed that in spite of all the vigilance that can be infused into Post Commanders, that the Specie (money in the form of coins rather than paper notes) regulations of the Treasury Department, have been violated, and that mostly by Jews and other unprincipled traders.
 So well satisfied of this have I been at this that I instructed the Commanding Officer at Columbus [Kentucky] to refuse all permits to Jews to come south, and frequently have had them expelled from the Department [of the Tennessee].
 But they come in with their carpet sacks in spite of all that can be done to prevent it.
 The Jews seem to be a privileged class that can travel any where.
 They will land at any wood yard or landing on the river and make their way through the country.
 If not permitted to buy cotton themselves they will act as agents for someone else who will be at a Military post, with a Treasury permit to receive cotton and pay for it in Treasury notes which the Jew will buy up at an agreed rate, paying gold.